Lev Parnas: Arrest and prosecution

 Parnas and Fruman were arrested on the evening of October 9, 2019, at Dulles International Airport, and charged with planning to direct funds from a foreign government "to U.S. politicians while trying to influence U.S.-Ukraine relations".
 They had one-way tickets to Frankfurt, Germany, and were reported to be going to Vienna, Austria.
-The head of the New York's FBI office described the investigation as "about corrupt behavior, deliberate lawbreaking".
+The head of the New York FBI office described the investigation as "about corrupt behavior, deliberate lawbreaking".

 The charges alleged Parnas and Fruman were involved in the campaign to oust Ambassador Yovanovitch from her post and have her recalled.
 In 2018, the operation included Parnas and Fruman donating funds and pledging further additional moneys to an unnamed Congressman, who was allegedly recruited for the campaign to oust her.
 The funds were allegedly funneled through a shell company, Global Energy Producers, and some violated campaign limits.
 Parnas and Fruman were also charged with unlawful campaign contributions.
 Based on campaign finance filings, former congressman Pete Sessions (R-Texas) was identified as the unnamed recipient.
 In 2018, as the Chairman of the House Rules Committee, Sessions wrote a letter to Secretary of State Mike Pompeo saying that Ambassador Yovanovitch should be fired for privately expressing "disdain" for the Trump administration.

 The House Intelligence Committee converted their request for documents from Parnas and Fruman into subpoenas on October 10, 2019.
 The New York field office of the Federal Bureau of Investigation (FBI), along with SDNY prosecutors, were conducting a criminal investigation of Giuliani's relationship with Parnas and Fruman.
-Giuliani is under investigation for potentially violating lobbying laws.
+Giuliani was at the time under investigation for potentially violating lobbying laws, but that investigation ended without charges.